newT993/RecipeFInder/README.md

 ```

 🌐 Deployment
-The application is deployed on Vercel but currently experiencing database connectivity issues.
-We're working on resolving these with Neon PostgreSQL integration.
+The application is deployed on Vercel but currently experiencing google login and some database connectivity issues.

 🤝 Contributing
 Feel free to contribute by: